api-evangelist/website/_posts/2018-01-17-breaking-down-the-value-of-real-time-apis.markdown

 To help me break down the algorithm for measuring the value delivered by Streamdata.io, I've started with creating three simple APIs.

-- **Ppll API** - A service for polling any API I give it.
+- **Poll API** - A service for polling any API I give it.
 I can adjust the settings, but the default is that it polls it every 60 seconds, until I tell it to stop.
 Storing every response on a private Amazon S3 bucket.
 - **API Size** - A service that processes each API response in the bucket and calculates the size of the response.
 - **API Change** - A service that determines if an API response has changed from the previous response from 60 seconds before, identifying the frequency of change.